Navigation

 1. Label Text (Optional)

-• Helps clarify the action for screen readers or when the icon alone isn’t sufficient
+• Clarifies action for screen readers or when icon alone doesn't work

-• Typically hidden for visually oriented users, but available to assistive technology
+• Hidden for visual users but available to assistive technology

 1. Visual States